Political structures and the topology of simplicial complexes: Simplicial complexes

-Simplicial maps are a way to compare simplicial complex, just as continuous maps are a way to compare topological spaces.
-Of special importance to us is the idea of contiguous simplicial maps and the related notion of a strong collapse.
+Simplicial maps, recalled in Appendix \ref{S:SimplMap}, are a way to compare simplicial complexes, just as continuous maps are a way to compare topological spaces.
+One class of such maps is of special interest to us: Simplicial maps $\phi$ and $\psi$ from $K$ to $L$ are \emph{contiguous} if $\phi(\sigma)\cup \psi(\sigma)$ is a simplex in $L$ whenever $\sigma$ is a simplex in $K$.